 If you upload a video that contains copyright-protected material, you could end up with a Content ID claim.
-These claims are issued by companies that own music, movies, TV shows, video games, or other copyright-protected material.
+Companies that own music, movies, TV shows, video games, or other copyright-protected material issue these claims.

 Where do I see my Content ID claims?

 To see if you have any Content ID claims on your videos, go to your Videos page in YouTube Studio.
 If there’s a claim on your video, you’ll see “Copyright claim” in the Restrictions column.
 We may also email you when you get a Content ID claim, if your video or account is affected.